 Going online eradicates the need for a physical storefront, meaning lower fixed costs for the business.
-Also, since most of e-commerce is automated, fewer staff members are required.
-Marketing an e-commerce store, using Google Adwords, e-commerce Facebook advertising and social media marketing for example, is much more cost effective than promoting offline These cost savings translate to lower prices for the consumer and more sales for the business.
+Also, since most e-commerce is automated, fewer staff members are required.
+Marketing an e-commerce store, using Google Adwords, e-commerce Facebook advertising, and social media marketing, for example, is much more cost-effective than promoting offline These cost savings translate to lower prices for the consumer and more sales for the business.
 This is one of the key benefits of e-commerce for businesses.

 2. Customer data

 Selling online gives the retailer access to a goldmine of customer data that is just not accessible through brick-and-mortar retailing.

 Not only do online consumers typically provide their name, email address, and phone number when checking out or registering on a site, but they also provide a wealth of consumer behavior and demographic data, available through Google Analytics, that can help online retailers optimize the consumer journey and market more effectively and accurately.

 E-tailers are also able to nurture and retarget consumers precisely, based on their stage in the journey.
 For example, using data insights, an online retailer can email potential customers who have abandoned their carts, motivating and reminding them to check out their purchase, and can even use retargeting advertising to nurture leads that have not yet purchased.

 With e-commerce, geographical boundaries become inconsequential.
 You could sell your products to online shoppers across the country or even across the globe.
 You’re not limited to shoppers in your physical location.